Table of Contents

-There are only about 50 calories to a cup of watermelon, so it’s a healthier choice than say, cheese or hot dogs.
-As always, watch your dog for any reactions, and keep the watermelon treats to a minimum; even though it is a low fat, low-calorie option, it does have naturally occurring sugar.
+There are only about 50 calories to a cup of watermelon, so it’s a healthier choice than cheese or hot dogs.
+As always, watch your dog for any reactions, and keep watermelon treats to a minimum.
+Even though watermelon is a low-fat, low-calorie option, it does have naturally occurring sugar.

 2. Can dogs eat strawberries?

-Another fruit dogs can safely consume, strawberries are perfect bite-sized treats for pups with a sweet tooth.
+Strawberries are perfect bite-sized treats for pups with a sweet tooth.
 Removing the leaves and stem is optional – dogs do eat grass, after all – and even wild strawberries are okay, too.
-Limit Fido’s strawberry intake to a handful; like with any food, too much of a good thing can cause gastrointestinal upset and diarrhea.
-Obviously, keep the chocolate-covered strawberries out of paws’ reach – they can be deadly to dogs.
+Limit your dog’s strawberry intake to a handful; like with any food, too much of a good thing can cause gastrointestinal upset and diarrhea.
+Keep chocolate-covered strawberries out of paws’ reach – they can be deadly to dogs.

 3. Can dogs eat cantaloupe?

 Loaded with vitamin A, cantaloupe is a healthy fruit for dogs.
-Cantaloupe is a member of the melon family, and just like watermelon, it’s a low-calorie hydrating fruit with lots of nutrients.
-Cantaloupes also contain vitamins B6 and C as well as potassium, niacin, folate, and fiber.
+Cantaloupe is a member of the melon family and, like watermelon, it’s a low-calorie hydrating fruit with lots of nutrients.
+Cantaloupes also contain vitamins B6 and C, as well as potassium, niacin, folate, and fiber.

 The melon gets its orange color from beta carotene, which is known for improving eyesight.
 Senior dogs or those with glaucoma or cataracts can benefit from consuming cantaloupe as it may help prevent eye conditions.

 For your dog, eating cantaloupe is safest in moderation.
 Consuming a lot at once can cause an upset tummy, vomiting, or diarrhea.
-As a general rule, limit your pup’s fruit intake to no more than 10% of his diet.
+As a general rule, limit your pup’s total treat intake (including fruit) to no more than 10% of his diet.

 Serving suggestion: To serve cantaloupe, start by cutting off the rind.
-Though it isn’t toxic, the cantaloupe rind is very tough, making it difficult to chew and digest.
-Attempting to swallow a piece of the rind could cause your dog to choke, and if he successfully swallows it, a piece of cantaloupe rind could cause an internal obstruction.
-Then, cut the fruit into bite-sized pieces.
-The seeds are not toxic, though you may want to scoop them out as a safety precaution because an excited dog could accidentally choke on them.
+Though it isn’t toxic, the cantaloupe rind is very tough, presenting a risk of choking or intestinal obstruction.
+Next, cut the fruit into bite-sized pieces.
+The seeds are not toxic, though you may want to remove them because an excited dog could choke on them.
+Use a melon baller to scoop out bite-size bits of cantaloupe or chop the fruit into chunks – just make sure they’re small enough and not a choking hazard.
 You can also puree fresh cantaloupe and freeze it in a Kong toy or ice cube tray for a refreshing summer treat.
-Use a melon baller to scoop out bite-size bits, or chop into chunks – just make sure they’re small enough and not a choking hazard.
 Or, like with any fruit for dogs, blend with your pup’s favorite fruits, yogurt, and freeze for pupsicles.

 4. Can dogs eat raspberries?

-Another berry dogs can eat, raspberries are a little tart for some pets.
+Raspberries are a little tart for some pets.
 This fruit is low in sugar – which is a plus, considering most pet parents don’t brush their dog’s teeth regularly – and provides pups with a little fiber.
 Raspberries also have anti-inflammatory properties, perfect for dogs with arthritis or bowel disease.
-However, limit your pet’s portion to a cup or less, as raspberries naturally contain xylitol, which is dangerous for dogs in large doses.
+However, raspberries should only be fed in small amounts.
+Raspberries naturally contain low levels of xylitol, which is dangerous for dogs in large doses.